troperville

 • Everybody Lives: In the good campaign of the first game, one of the last missions is the Battle of Minas Tirith.
 While the battle is a bloodbath in the films and the games, it's actually possible (though difficult) to play through the mission without loosing a single man.
 How?
 Have all your units retreat to the upper levels of the city and position them at the very top of both staircases, and build fountains and armories to fully arm and upgrade your soldiers.
 Build a hidden gate on the upper right part of the lower level, and then build nothing but towers on the remaining lower slots.
 Thus, whenever Mordor units break in, they'll be peppered with arrows non-stop, including the Nazgûl, and any who break through will be killed by your soldiers as they try to go up the stairs.
 When Rohan arrives, have them go through the hidden gate to the upper levels.
 When the army of the dead shows up, use them to kill all the Mordor units to win the mission.

-• Evil Overlord: Sauron, and Saruman to a lesser extend.
+• Evil Overlord: Sauron, and Saruman to a lesser extent.
 They appear in some specific missions of the campaign.
 Saruman is a normal hero unit for the Isengard faction, and Sauron can be built in BFMEII multiplayer / skirmish mode if certain condition is meet.

-• The Witch King in the expansion to BFMEII, he can be used in all missions of the Rise of Angmar campaign and the ultimate goal of the Epilogue is to not quite kill him.
+• The Witch-King in the expansion to BFMEII, he can be used in all missions of the Rise of Angmar campaign and the ultimate goal of the Epilogue is to not quite kill him.

 • The Fourth Wall Will Not Protect You: The opening movie of BFME ends with the Eye of Sauron glowing in the middle of the screen, watching the player.